-One vs. One If there are n classes, $\binom{n}{2}$ binary classifiers are trained pairwise.
-For classification, vectors are tested in all models giving a probability of belonging to a class.
+One vs. One If there are n classes, $\binom{n}{2}$ binary classifier s are pairwise trained for this problem.
+For classification, vectors are tested in all models giving a probability (points) of belonging to a clas s, finally, it will be labeled as the class that has more points.
 The following is an example of a one-vs.-one classifier.